MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 <img style="left" img width="300" src="assets/vsc_step6_2.png" alt="checkout branch" />

 A list of the branches you currently have should appear.
-To exit out of the branch list, hit the **"q"** on your keyboard.
+If you are not automatically directed back to the terminal prompt, hit the **"q"** on your keyboard to exit out of the branch list.
 That will "quit" you from the window and take you back to the terminal.

-## Step 7: Make the necessary changes and Commit those changes
+## Step 8: Make the necessary changes and Commit those changes

 Now double click on the `first_duty_station.md` file to open it up in VSC.